 “It’s a simple message but it’s a statement that means everything there.
 You can feel it in the urgency and the dedication of the staff—from the bus drivers to the budget analysts.
 Transit connects people to the jobs that individuals and their families depend on.”

-That mission was fundamental to Clemens and dozens of employees she interviewed.
+That mission was fundamental to Clemens and the dozens of employees she interviewed.

 “I can’t tell you how many people confided that they had left more lucrative careers in the private sector to do something they believed in.
-And, it was refreshing and enlightening to understand their choices.”
+It was refreshing and enlightening to understand their choices.”

-For Clemens, the backbone of Atlanta’s transit system was its incredibly dedicated and diverse workforce—talent she believed had been indelibly shaped by the values and priorities of its CEO.
+For Clemens, the backbone of Atlanta’s transit system was its incredibly dedicated and diverse workforce—talent she believed had been indelibly shaped by the values and priorities of MARTA’s CEO.